zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Cheryl says, “I’m not wheezing.
 I’m just a little s hort of breath.”
 “To be short of breath” (breath) means that you have to breathe qui ckly in order to get enough oxygen into your lungs.
 Usually we are short of bre ath when we are doing a lot of physical activity or we’re running up a set of stai rs.
 You might become short of breath.
 You might have a little bit of difficulty b reathing, especially if you’re not used to doing a lot of physical activity.

-Cheryl says, “My lungs feel like they’ve closed up. ” Your “lungs” (lungs) are the organs in your body, the parts of your body, that b ring in air and “expel” air, we would say, when you “inhale” (inhale) – when you pu t air into your lungs – and then you “exhale” (exhale) – when the air goes out of your lungs, when it is pushed out of your lungs.
+Cheryl says, “My lungs feel like they’ve closed up. ” Your “lungs” (lungs) are the organs in your body, the parts of your body, that bring in air and “expel” air, we would say, when you “inhale” (inhale) – when you pu t air into your lungs – and then you “exhale” (exhale) – when the air goes out of your lungs, when it is pushed out of your lungs.
 Cheryl says her lungs “fe el like they’ve closed up.”
 “To close up” normally means to no longer be open, but here it probably means something more like not having enough room to move or to expand.

 Russ says, “Maybe you should get that checked out.”
 “To get something checked (checked) out” means to have something looked at, i nvestigated.
 The phrasal verb “to check out” means to look at, to investigat e.
 We use the phrase “to get something checked out” typically when we’re talking  about some sort of medical issue – say, you have a hand that is been bothering  you, it hurts.
 Someone may say to you, “You should get that checked out,” mean ing you should go to a doctor or a nurse and have them look at it and make sure t here’s nothing wrong with you.